 Due to snow, we couldn’t actually make it out to Clarno during our visit, but it’s on our list for next time!

 Instead of going due west to get back to Portland from Redmond, we opted to go north.
 This took us through Maupin and on to the little-known White River Falls State Park.
 The park is clearly focused on the falls, and a single trail leads down to the river past the old hydroelectric plant.
 The lower pool makes for a good dipping spot, and the 90-foot cascade is beautiful to photograph.

 The park is officially closed in the winter, but that didn’t stop us from parking outside the gate and hiking in.

-Near the main entrance, the road leads to an overlook to the falls.
+Near the main entrance, the road leads to an overlook of the falls.
 Here, we marveled at the beauty from atop and took a few pictures.
 Then, because I can never say no to an adventure, we descended the path toward the base of the falls.
 The entire landscape was blanketed in snow, so we carefully followed previous footprints to a small overlook in front of the old plant.
-There, we were able to see the falls in all their glory, the tiers gracefully hugged by the snowy walls.
+There, we could see the falls in all their glory, the tiers gracefully hugged by the snowy walls.

 On a warmer day, I would have liked to continue down the trail along the riverbank, but it was questionable in the snow.
 This marked the end to our trip, with nothing but the rest of the drive ahead of us.

 Check out the Shaniko ghost town if you have some extra time in the area.
 We tried, but an incoming snowstorm turned us around.
 If the weather is warm, you might also consider rafting in or hiking around the Deschutes River.
 There are many put-ins near Maupin and various rafting tour companies to lead your way.